yosrahelal/paladin/example/private-stablecoin/README.md

-# Example: Enterprise Stablecoin with KYC and Nullifiers
+# Example: private stablecoin with KYC and Nullifiers

 This example demonstrates an enterprise-grade privacy-preserving stablecoin using [Zeto](https://github.com/hyperledger-labs/zeto) on Paladin with KYC compliance and nullifiers for enhanced security and regulatory oversight.

 ## Overview

-The enterprise stablecoin example showcases:
+The private stablecoin example showcases:

 - **Privacy-preserving transactions** using zero-knowledge proofs
 - **KYC compliance** through Zeto's KYC-enabled circuits